NEW BOOK AVAILABLE FOR PREORDER!

 A Lovecraftian Mod For GZDOOM

 It is 1932, and you, Henry Annesly, have just shot your old colleague Crawford in his castle.
 Now his monstrous servants are enraged, and his resonance engine is splitting the very fabric of the universe, merging the castle with the alien worlds that coexist with the earth!
 Your only hope now is to shoot your way to the upper levels of the castle and shut down the machine before all existence is reduced to pandemonium!

-FEARS is a weapon/monster modification for The Ultimate Doom (NOT Doom 2), and a remake of the Amiga shooter of the same name.
+FEARS is a remake of the Amiga shooter of the same name.
 Use your flashlight to illuminate the ever-present darkness and blast beings from your worst nightmares.

 The base tomatoes are now assembled.
 All that’s left is to acquire the impossible rarities Missing Tomato Link and Ultimato, both of which I missed on ebay by about two weeks despite my daily searches!

 Mummato was sold to me in a lot with another Zoltan.
 He’s the only other tomato not made of red plastic: he’s actually molded in white, and the red bits are painted in.
 He also has a small bite range not unlike Tomacho, but I love his ridiculous skully, bug-eyed grin.
 Why a tomato would be mummified is anyone’s guess: maybe Dr. Gangreen experimented on a tomato preserve from a pharaoh’s tomb?

 He comes with Fireman Hoser, one of the few human victims who look more likely to wet themselves than fight back.
 It’s hard to find him and Mummato together these days, so I’m glad I managed to get this carded specimen.

 I remember being excited when I found Zoltan in the stores as a kid.
 He was my fave killer tomato for some reason, and as you can see, he’s also the biggest by a large margin!